krjordan/WhipDash/docs/CONTRIBUTING.md

-# Contributing to ZestDash 🤝
+# Contributing to WhipDash 🤝

-Thank you for your interest in contributing to ZestDash!
+Thank you for your interest in contributing to WhipDash!
 This project is **completely open source** and we welcome contributions from developers of all skill levels.

 ## 🎯 How to Contribute

-There are many ways to contribute to ZestDash:
+There are many ways to contribute to WhipDash:

 - 🐛 **Report bugs** - Help us identify and fix issues
 - 💡 **Suggest features** - Share ideas for new functionality